 3) Click Verify.

-This should fix your issue.
-If the freezing still happens, move on to the next fix.
+Hope this fixed your issue.
+If it didn’t, move on to the next fix.

 Fix 6: Check for Windows updates